 An online event application must be submitted if the event:

-- Is on land owned or managed by the City, or in a public place (eg. In a park or beach reserve)
+- Is on land owned or managed by the City, or in a public place (e.g. In a park or beach reserve), or;

-- Is open to the general public (either a free event or where tickets are sold); does not apply to private birthday parties held in a reserve or other private events
+- Is open to the general public (either a free event or where tickets are sold for events on both private and public land), or;

-- Has an expected attendance of over 100 people.
+- Has an expected attendance of over 100 people, or;

-For events being held on privately owned land or premise (excluding residential premises), click here to submit your details and the City will contact you.
+For private events being held on privately owned land or premise (excluding residential premises), click here to submit your details and the City will contact you.
+Events on private land may require an Event Application; a City Officer will advise if this is required.

 For events that operate for more than 48 hours (including set up and pack down) or for a series of events, an Application for Development may be required.
 For further advise on an Application for Development, visit the City’s Planning and Building section, or phone our Customer Contact Centre on (08) 9205 8555.